flootah/espionage_unbound/README.md

 * Corey Perez
 * Grant Posner

-Project Description
+Description
 ===
-This project was designed to help students create simple turn-based game using objected oriented design philosophy extended from the Java object-oriented coding designs originally learned from the CS141 class.
+This project was designed to help create simple turn-based game using objected oriented design philosophy extended from the Java object-oriented coding designs originally learned from the CS141 class.
 A small, yet interesting text-based game is to be developed, with these certain specifications.

 The game design was to bring fun and challenge to the player who enjoys playing simple text-based adventure game.